lbuk/portfolio-website/_portfolio/DataSubdivisionBuildings.markdown

 img: /img/numbers.png
 ---

-Data on the subdivision of buildings is scarce.
+Data on the subdivision of buildings is scarce and lacking in detail.
 Building subdivision - including the horizontal stratification of property by floor - is highly volumetric, making the creation and mapping of this data a challenge for planners and designers.

 A solution to this problem is to record three-dimensional (3D) subdivision by floor using a simple and intuitive set of numbers.
 Each number from left to right represents the ordering of the floors.
 The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added or removed as a result of subdivision.
 The set of numbers can be added to urban datasets as part of variables.